Mississippi Laminators: Little Mill, Big Impact

 - Selectable wood species setting for specific gravity between .20-1.0

 Mississippi Laminators continues to expand their horizons.
 “We’ve got plans to move machinery around so that we can do 60′ beams,” Clark revealed.
 “Right now we can do 52′.
-That will open up some markets that we don’t have.”
+That will open up some markets that we don’t have.
+We need to get a more diversified source of buyers.”

 Wagner Meters has provided systems that have allowed even a small mill like Mississippi Laminators to compete successfully with much larger operations.
 Contact us today at 800-634-9961 to find out how we can give you an edge as well!